Biography of President Brendan B. KellyShare this page

-During his time at UWG, Kelly – who was named one of Georgia’s Most Influential Leaders for 2022 by Georgia Trend – has led innovation in programming both inside and outside the classroom with an emphasis on creating valuable career and life outcomes for students in an environment that inspires belonging and connectedness for everyone.
+During his time at UWG, Kelly – who was named one of Georgia’s Most Influential Leaders for 2022 by Georgia Trend – has led innovation in programming both inside and outside the classroom with an emphasis on creating valuable life and career outcomes for students in an environment that inspires belonging and connectedness for everyone.

 A commitment to launching or advancing each student’s career when they graduate – if not before – has resulted in students engaging in challenging, rewarding work both in class and in their chosen fields through internships, intentional mentorship, and other professional learning experiences.
 The institution completes this effort by serving as a proactive point of connection among its students and the industries, organizations, and communities that need their talent, ingenuity, and expertise.

 As UWG’s president, Kelly has overseen the creation of new degree programs in computing, digital and social media communication, and integrative health and wellness, supply chain management, and applied business analytics; the opening of the solution-centric Momentum Center; the in-progress renovation of the Humanities Building; and the completion of Roy Richards Sr. Hall.

 Kelly is a practiced academic leader, previously serving in leadership roles as chancellor of the University of South Carolina Upstate, appointed interim president of the University of South Carolina, and vice president of university advancement at the University of West Florida.
 Kelly began his academic career in 2000 at Eastern Michigan University, where he was assistant director of forensics and a lecturer in the Department of Communication and Theatre Arts.